Mitul9703/TNCPL---Newsphere---Personalised-news-aggregator/README.md

-# TNCPL050 - Newsphere : Your personalized news aggregator
+# TNCPL Hackathon submission - Newsphere : Your personalized news aggregator (Seecured 2nd Place)

 ## IMPORTANT!!!
 ## Please visit the following link for the Mobile app's video demostration and working and the project report